ririripley/ririripley.github.io/_posts/2022-12-29-iOS-Objecitve-c-runtime-mechanism.markdown

   return self;
 }
 ```
-10) What is the difference between 'calling a method' and 'sending a message' ?
+11)What is the difference between 'calling a method' and 'sending a message' ?
 Calling a method:
 ```
 Function calls are really just jumping to a certain spot in memory and executing code.
 There's no dynamic behavior involved.